kaixiangkh7/deep-research/README.md

 > A grounded research team for Claude Code.
 One command turns any question into a fully-cited, interactive HTML report — built by a planner, six parallel researchers, and a quality auditor working together.

 No extra API keys, no external services.
-Drop the `.claude/` folder into any project and go.
+Drop the `.claude/` folder into any project, launch Claude code, type /deep-research and go.

 ---